How to Start Your Administrative Consultant Business

 - Get the Free ACA Income & Pricing Calculator

 Yes, absolutely, positively!
 I can't stress this enough: in this day and age, a website is a must.
 You can’t always rely on referrals or word-of-mouth marketing to get clients.
 And no matter what, you are a human being who needs to sleep.
 It’s simply not humanly possible to market and educate clients 24 hours a day, 7 days a week, 365 days a year.
 But your website can!
 The fact is, most people like to get as much information about you and your business as they can on their own before they ever decide to contact you.
 So, if you don’t have one, but your competitors do, guess who they’re going to first?

 It’s just smart business to have a website all the way around (especially one that you utilize as an extra right-hand assistant).
 A website isn’t just a brochure for your business.
 It acts as your online reception area, central information repository, PR agent, sales force, marketing assistant, customer service rep, resource center and tour agent all in one!
 Done properly, its job is to educate, persuade, disseminate information, resources and tools, set the right expectations and perceptions, and excite potential clients into wanting to meet with you to learn more.
 A great website will cut your own personal marketing and client prequalifying efforts down by half, and make them much easier and more effective.

 This isn't as easy a question to answer as it seems because one person's preferences in software are not necessarily going to be the same.
 It's also matters who your clients are and what profession/field/industry they are in.
 For example, someone who works with attorneys may need specialized practice management software, whereas someone who doesn't won't need that at all.
 You see?

-Want to know how to determine your target market and find clients?
-Download our tool: How to Choose Your Target Market
+RESOURCE: Want to know how to determine your target market and find clients?
+Download our free guide: How to Choose Your Target Market